oxford-physics/nfsclient/README.markdown

 Directories can be unmounted by changing "mounted" to "absent"

+#Limitation

-Limitation : I could n't manage to chain two 'create_resource' statements.
+I could n't manage to chain two 'create_resource' statements.
 So sometimes if dir is not created first then mount fails but eventually in two puppet run it will be mounted